 What are benefits in kind (HMRC) or in-kind benefits for UK contracting professionals, and how does Benefit in Kind work?
-In this guide, we’ll research what is benefit in kind and look into the benefit in kind definition and see how it works in practice.
+In this guide, we’ll research both what is benefit in kind and the benefit in kind definition and see how this works in practice.
 In the UK, an employer may provide a company benefit to an employee, during the course of their work.
 Such benefits include a number of areas where the employee receives some form of benefit from their employer.
 As a consequence, the employment benefits are subject to BiK tax under the UK tax system.
 Therefore, what is BIK tax and how does BiK work for limited company contractors?
 Further, how do we calculate the tax on company benefits?

 In this guide for UK contractors and small business owners, we’ll investigate various aspects of employer benefits for employees.
 We’ll define Benefit in Kind and look at the benefits in kind meaning.
-What’s more, we’ll look at how each company benefit works and how they are taxable in the UK.
+What’s more, we’ll look at how each company benefit works and how they’re taxable in the UK.
 Therefore, some areas which we’ll cover on contractor benefits are:

 - What are benefits in kind for contractors in the UK and what do they include?